ktataa/sms-react-native/README.md

 A simple react-native application built on top of Solana Mobile Stack

-## Project Status
-(only necessary if incomplete)

 #### Features:

-Request airdrop.
+-Request airdrop.

-Send and receive SOL using Address/QRcode (Solana pay).
+-Send and receive SOL using Address/QRcode (Solana pay).

-Tap to pay.
+-Tap to pay.

-Send and receive SPL-tokens and NFTs.
+-Send and receive SPL-tokens and NFTs.